-The modern translation standard ISO17100 (formerly the European norm EN15038), concerns the quality of the translation process.
+The modern translation standard ISO17100 (formerly the European norm EN15038), concerns the quality of the translation process, not translation quality itself.
 It names and defines the procedures to be used in translation project management.

 There are requirements such as the choice and testing of translators and the combination of services that ensure a good translation.
 There must be a systematic approach to service provision, with all procedures documented and followed.
 There must also be continuous improvement mechanisms: at each audit we must show what improvements we have made to our systems.